helidon-io/helidon/docs/se/guides/crac.md

 The application should respond with `{"message":"Hello World!"}`

-For more information about the Quickstart application and other endpoints it supports see the [Helidon SE Quickstart Guide](../../se/guides/quickstart.md).
+For more information about the Quickstart application and other endpoints it supports see the [Helidon SE Quickstart Guide][helidon-se-quickstart-guide].

 ## Creating snapshot

-In another shell trigger the snapshot creation with [jcmd](https://docs.oracle.com/en/java/javase/21/docs/specs/man/jcmd.html) command `JDK.checkpoint`:
+In another shell trigger the snapshot creation with [jcmd][jcmd] command `JDK.checkpoint`:

 ```shell [Terminal]
 jcmd $(jcmd | grep helidon-quickstart-se.jar | awk '{print $2}') JDK.checkpoint